danieluhl/astro-blog/src/pages/about.md

 - San Diego, CA
 - Boston, MA

-I live in Boston and work as a frontend focusted full-stack polyglot engineer for remote companies.
+I live in Boston and work as a frontend focused full-stack polyglot engineer for remote companies.

 ## Work